nabury/HPAI/README.md

 **w2_C_div_parameters.rds** Thinned parameter estimates for wave 2 at the division level.
 **w5_C_div_parameters.rds** Thinned parameter estimates for wave 5 at the division level.

-**Please contact me directly for a copy of these files**
+**Due to file size, please contact me directly if you require a copy of these files**
 **dhaka_div_data.rds** Holding data for the Dhaka division.
 Contains locations and chicken numbers.
 **dhaka_div_distance_matrix.rds** Distance matrix for all premises in the Dhaka division.

 **Analysis folder** Contains files with code to recreate the data analysis and plots for each relevant chapter.
-**App folder** Contains all the code for the app, hosted at https://epimodelling.shinyapps.io/HPAIapp/
+**HPAI App folder** Contains all the code for the app, hosted at https://epimodelling.shinyapps.io/HPAIapp/